 All types require a well drained soil, a specialist succulent and cactus mix is best.

-A position in full sun is best for most Graptopetalum species, although a few will grow well in light shade.
+A position in full sun is best for most species, although a few will grow well in light shade.
+Full sun will bring out the colours that are a feature of Graptopetalum paraguayense.

 Most gardeners grow Graptopetalum in containers although in the right conditions they will grow well in the garden.